About

 french toast casserole ingredients on board

-Making a french toast casserole couldn’t be easier.
+Baking french toast casserole in the oven couldn’t be easier.
 You just need to cube your bread, make the custard mixture, combine everything together, soak and bake!

 Here’s a step-by-step overview of how to make this recipe, with the full amounts of ingredients and directions in the recipe card below.